HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 Info

 HYROX adds new cities every season.
-Manchester has been a frequent request from the UK community, so a future addition is likely.
+Manchester has been a frequent request from the UK community and is already confirmed as a returning destination.
 To get notified the second a new UK race opens, use HYTRACK ticket alerts.

 How to Read a HYROX Venue Map Properly